Gymbag4u

 Image Source: Bing Image.
 License: All Creative Commons

 The lessons learnt from this war will be remembered for centuries to today.
 Battlefield success today is predicated upon speed, mobility, and the intelligent use of unmanned systems for warfare.
-This conflict between Russia and Ukraine has taught us something irrevocably: no longer are wars won by sheer weight or brute numbers, but with the ability to adapt quicker than your adversary.
-Drone warfare is here, and it is revolutionizing the doctrinal command of modern warfare.
+This conflict between Russia and Ukraine has taught us that today wars are no longer dominated by just solder numbers but also with the advance tech and unmanned war equipment such as drones.
+Drone warfare is yet the revolution which can command the modern warfare scenario.